AdobeDocs/analytics-platform.en/help/connections/create-connection.md

 1. Select one or more dataset(s) you want to pull into [!UICONTROL Customer Journey Analytics] and click **[!UICONTROL Add]**.

-    (If you have a lot of datasets to choose from, you can search for the right one(s) using the search bar above the list of datasets.)
+    (If you have a lot of datasets to choose from, you can search for the right one(s) using the **[!UICONTROL Search datasets]** search bar above the list of datasets.)

+## Configure dataset

+On the right-hand side, you can now configure the dataset you have added.

-1. Next, for each dataset that you added to this connection, [!UICONTROL Customer Journey Analytics] automatically sets the dataset type based on the data coming in.
+1. **[!UICONTROL Dataset type]**: For each dataset that you added to this connection, [!UICONTROL Customer Journey Analytics] automatically sets the dataset type based on the data coming in.

     There are 3 different dataset types: [!UICONTROL Event] data, [!UICONTROL Profile] data, and [!UICONTROL Lookup] data.